 After scouting for a few hours Thursday, I knew that the conditions would make catching a little more challenging for our planned Saturday trip.
-We had a high tide around noon and a light 5 mph breeze from the west.
-Jesse met me at my house around 6:30 am.
+We had a high tide around noon and a light five mph breeze from the west.
 We hooked up the boat and loaded the equipment.
-I typically stop into Ruskin Bait & Tackle to pick up a couple dozen shrimp, because they're always a good bet, if the fish aren't biting on artificial or live/cut greenies.
-Unfortunately tropical storm Debbie put a halt on the shrimpers, therefore there were no shrimp; shipments should start again next week...
-As expected the water still had the coffee stained hue, it looked as if we were miles up the little manatee river.
+I typically stop into Ruskin Bait & Tackle to pick up a couple of dozen shrimp because they're always a good bet if the fish aren't biting on artificial or live/cut greenies.
+Unfortunately, tropical storm Debbie put a halt on the shrimpers.
+Therefore there was no shrimp; shipments should start again next week.
+As expected, the water still had the coffee-stained hue; it looked as if we were miles up the little manatee river.
 Even out at the marker buoys in the middle of the bay.
 Once on the water, I headed to a popular bait marker to see any whitebait signs.

 Unfortunately, visibility was less than a foot, but my Lowrance HDS confirmed that masses of bait were below the surface.
 They were hovering at about 6 feet or so below the water column.
 So we anchored, and I decided not to chum; that proved to be a mistake.
 Ten casts or so later, we have enough threadfins to satisfy our need.
 The tide was already higher than it should have been due to the rain waters, instead of working the potholes.
 I decided to drop the trolling motor and slowly troll our way to the mangrove shorelines.
 On the way, we pitched artificials to entice a trout or maybe a sitting redfish.